pastelApe/metaData/README.md

-# metaData
+# metadata
-Extract and parse file meta data keys.
+Extract and format metadata